Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Introduction

-In this paper we go beyond this local approximation by considering non--local contributions to the self-energy.
-A first reason is the ambiguity of the local approximations discussed above.
-Another one is to study more accurately what becomes of the IR growing behavior of the two--point function in the presence or not of a dynamically generated mass, when more general corrections are taken into account.
+A first reason to consider non--local contributions is the ambiguity of the local approximations discussed above.
 Perhaps the most important motivation for us is to prove in a well defined and specific context, that \textit{perturbation theory is singular in de Sitter spacetime}, and to insist that this is probably the single most important technical issue underlying all of de Sitter interacting QFT.

 Considering non-local diagrams is way more challenging technically speaking in de Sitter spacetime, and specially in the massless limit.
 We are essentially faced with two major difficulties.
 First of all the absence of translational symmetry makes the harmonic analysis much less useful in de Sitter calculations.
 This has to be contrasted with the extremely powerful tool that is the flat space Fourier transform.
-We invite the readers to compare the relative difficulties of computing say a simple one--loop two--point function for a scalar massive field theory in Minkowski (see for instance chapter 3 of \cite{Collins:1984vl}) and in de Sitter \cite{Marolf:2010cd}.
+We invite the readers to compare the relative difficulties of computing say a simple one--loop two--point function for a scalar massive field theory in de Minkowski (see for instance chapter 3 of \cite{Collins:1984vl}) and in de Sitter \cite{Marolf:2010cd}.

 Second, one must add up the difficulties proper to the massless case.
 While in flat space this is a simplifying limit, in de Sitter, because the free massless propagator is growing in the IR, any Feynman integral using it as a building block is plagued with many IR divergencies.
 As will become shortly clear, our setup solves very efficiently the two preceding difficulties by intensively making use of de the Sitter symmetry and by transforming integral equations into differential ones.